Home School Agreement

 - Students are well taught, well cared for and treated fairly;

-- Each student is entitled to a progress report, covering all aspects of her work and activities;
+- Each student is entitled to a progress report, covering all aspects of their work and activities;

 - Parents/carers are given early warning by tutors of any difficulties or problems with a student’s work, relationships or behaviour;